warrickball/stfc-solar-computing-2025/episodes/mosaic.md

 ---
-title: "Putting it all together with `subplot_mosaic`"
+title: "Putting it all together with subplots"
 teaching: 10
 exercises: 5
 ---